philipce/gruffle/README.md

 ## Contributing

-All contributions are welcome!
+All contributions are welcome, provided they are in accordance with our [code of conduct](CODE_OF_CONDUCT.md).
 Feel free to make a pull request or open an issue.